November 17, 2020

 (Updated June 11, 2020 to reflect geocoding of addresses)

-Due to the lower volume of applications received from Wards 7 and 8, DMPED worked with DHCD and community-based organizations to open a supplemental grant program.
-During the application period of May 20-29, 2020, 270 applications were received, and applications are now under review.
+Due to the lower volume of applications received from Wards 7 and 8, DMPED worked with DHCD and community-based organizations to open a supplemental grant program, which awarded 94 businesses.
+These 94 businesses are included in the table above.

 Microgrant Program Testimonials